 You don't have to be rich or in the Peace Corps to participate in Giving Tuesday, every small act counts.
 Donating $1 can make a huge impact on any cause, just like packing an extra lunch to give a homeless person can.

-How to Observe Giving Tuesday
+How to Celebrate Giving Tuesday

 1. Donate to your favorite charity